The official blog of the Lung Institute.

 Besides These Tips for Getting Dressed with Lung Disease Made Easy, What Else Can I Do to Improve My Quality of Life?

 We hope these tips for getting dressed with lung disease made easy have been helpful for you.
-In combination with your current treatment plan, these tips along with alternative treatments, such as stem cell therapy, could improve your overall quality of life.
-Because stem cell therapy promotes healing within the lungs, many people have seen improvements in their lung function and have been able to get back to their daily tasks and favorite activities with more ease.
+In combination with your current treatment plan, these tips along with alternative treatments, such as cellular therapy, could improve your overall quality of life.
+Because cellular therapy promotes healing within the lungs, many people have seen improvements in their lung function and have been able to get back to their daily tasks and favorite activities with more ease.
 In fact, many of our patients have reduced or come off of their oxygen therapy after treatment.
 If you or a loved one have COPD, emphysema, pulmonary fibrosis or another chronic lung disease, contact us at (800) 729-3065 to learn about your treatment options.